Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture

 The experiments have been carried out in the same optical trap setting as in Sec.~\ref{sec:Dycrossovermode} ($\omega_{\rm Dy}/2\pi = 58.6$\,Hz, $\omega_{\rm K}/2\pi = 177.2$\,Hz), but with a larger number of initially loaded Dy atoms.
 After evaporative cooling, we keep $N_{\rm Dy} = 8.6 \times 10^4$ and $N_{\rm K} = 1.9 \times 10^4$ atoms, corresponding to a number ratio of $N_{\rm Dy}/N_{\rm K}=4.5$.
 The temperature of the mixture is $T = 130$\,nK. {Our choice of a larger number of Dy atoms (as compared to the experiments on the crossover mode) was originally motivated by the idea to realize a broader magnetic-field range where hydrodynamic behavior occurs and thus to obtain data with better resolution on the interaction parameter scale.
 However, it turned out that this effect is rather small and that the overall damping behavior is quite robust against changes in the number ratio.}

 For excitation and detection, we employ the methods described in Sec.~\ref{ssec:excitedetect}.
 The mixture is first kicked by a single magnetic-gradient pulse under conditions of negligible interspecies interaction.
 After a carefully chosen time delay, the interspecies interaction is introduced by rapidly ramping the magnetic field to its target value.
 For exciting the fast damping mode, the delay is chosen to maximize the velocity difference between the two species, while minimizing the spatial displacement.
 For the slow damping mode, the delay is set to maximize the initial displacement, keeping the velocity difference small.
-For detection, we perform standard time-of-flight imaging.
-In addition, for the slow mode, {we also apply} {\it in-situ} imaging to detect the center-of-mass positions of the two components.
+For detection, we perform standard time-of-flight imaging, {extracting the center-of-mass velocities at the time of release from the corresponding displacements observed after long times of ballistic flights ($t_{\rm TOF} = 10$\,ms for Dy, and 5\,ms for K).} In addition, for the slow mode, {we also apply} {\it in-situ} imaging to detect the center-of-mass positions of the two components.